Low-FODMAP feasts for Christmas Day

 Pavlova

-There really is no better low-FODMAP dessert than simple meringues, freshly whipped low-lactose cream and your favourite low fodmap fuit.
+There really is no better low-FODMAP dessert than simple meringue, freshly whipped low-lactose cream and your favourite low fodmap fruit.

 Previous